Angiopellosis

-Angiopellosis (cell extravasation) is the movement of cells out of the circulatory system, into the surrounding tissue.
+In cellular biology, angiopellosis (cell extravasation) is the movement of cells out of the circulatory system, into the surrounding tissue.
 This process is specific to non-leukocytic cells; white blood cells (leukocytes) employ diapedesis for movement out of circulation.
 Angiopellosis was discovered by studying the way that stem cells reach damaged tissue when injected or infused into the circulatory system.
 It has been found that circulating tumor cells (CTCs) possess this ability to exit blood vessels through angiopellosis during the process of metastasis.

 Angiopellosis involves cell–cell recognition by the blood vessel wall (endothelial cells), and the active remodeling of the blood vessel to allow the cell to exit.

 Mechanism

 Angiopellosis extravasation occurs as a means for cells that are not native to the circulation to exit.
 This includes adult stem cells that are injected intravenously for therapies.
 Cells that are normally found in circulation (i.e. blood cells) either extravasate through diapedesis (white blood cells), or do not extravasate and remain in circulation (red blood cells).

-Angiopellosis was first observed by researchers studying the mechanism by which intravenously-injected stem cells arrived at damaged tissue.
+Angiopellosis was first observed by researchers studying the mechanism by which intravenously injected stem cells arrived at damaged tissue.
 They discovered that the injected stem cells prompted the blood vessel walls to undergo extensive changes at the cellular level, resulting in the removal of the cell from within the vessel (lumen) into the surrounding tissue.

 Below is a brief summary of each of the steps currently thought to be involved in angiopellosis:

 Upon entering the circulation, the cell (or clump of cells) travels through the circulatory system and eventually attaches to or becomes lodged within the blood vessel wall.
 This prompts a series of events that ends with the cell exiting circulation: